Siteman Cancer Network

 Siteman Cancer Network, an affiliation led by Siteman Cancer Center, is committed to improving the health and well-being of people and communities through research, treatment and prevention.
 Together, Siteman and the Siteman Cancer Network affiliates are expanding access to cancer prevention and control strategies, clinical studies and genomic and genetic testing, all aimed at reducing the burden of cancer.

-Network affiliates Boone Hospital Center and its Stewart Cancer Center in Columbia, Missouri, and Phelps County Regional Medical Center and its Delbert Day Cancer Institute in Rolla, Missouri, provide their patients greater access to highly specialized cancer care, including clinical trials, which are designed to evaluate the effectiveness of innovative cancer therapies.
+Network affiliates Alton Memorial Hospital in Alton, Illinois; Boone Hospital Center and its Stewart Cancer Center in Columbia, Missouri; and Phelps Health and its Delbert Day Cancer Institute in Rolla, Missouri, provide their patients greater access to highly specialized cancer care, including clinical trials, which are designed to evaluate the effectiveness of innovative cancer therapies.
 By participating in a clinical trial, patients can gain access to experimental therapies that are not yet available to the public.
 The institutions also jointly will assess the burden of cancer in their respective regions and plan ways to prevent and control the disease.

-Siteman Cancer Center provides patients of network affiliates concierge services to coordinate and expedite any care Siteman might provide in the St. Louis area, with the goal of getting patients back home and under the care of local physicians as quickly as possible.
+Siteman Cancer Center provides patients of network affiliates concierge services to coordinate and expedite any care Siteman might provide at our main campus or one of our five satellite facilities, with the goal of getting patients back home and under the care of local physicians as quickly as possible.
 Coordinated care continues for as long as it benefits the patient.

 Other key components of the affiliate network include the: